Contractor Management — 7 min

 In the office, it’s often easy to tell if an employee is taking on too much work.
 For instance, they might spend late nights at the office or eat lunch at their desk as they continue to work.

-However, since remote managers are only able to communicate via video chat or instant message, tracking workloads can be difficult.
+As remote managers only communicate via video chat, instant messaging, and email, tracking their workloads can be difficult.

 Here’s what you can do to combat this issue: